Jay Pasachoff: Biography

 After the Bronx High School of Science, Pasachoff studied at Harvard, receiving his bachelor's degree in 1963, his master's degree in 1965, and his doctorate in 1969.
 His doctoral thesis was titled Fine Structure in the Solar Chromosphere.
 He worked at the Harvard College Observatory and Caltech before going to Williams College in 1972.
 His sabbaticals and other leaves have been at the University of Hawaii’s Institute for Astronomy, the Institut d'Astrophysique de Paris, the Institute for Advanced Study in Princeton, New Jersey, the Center for Astrophysics | Harvard & Smithsonian in Cambridge, Massachusetts, Caltech in Pasadena, California, and most recently at the Carnegie Observatories, also in Pasadena.
 He has taken a leading role in the science and history of transits of Mercury and Venus, as an analogue to exoplanet studies, leading up to the transit of Venus, and the 2016 and 2019 transits of Mercury.
+He has also published extensive studies on the black drop effect together with for example Glenn Schneider and Leon Golub, or William Sheehan.
 Jay Pasachoff on solar eclipses: "Each time is like going to the seventh game of the World Series with the score tied in the ninth inning."

 Pasachoff died on November 20, 2022, at the age of 79.